 When looking for remote jobs, you used to come across jobs geared towards self-employed freelancers or gig workers.
 Not so today.

-Remote jobs aren’t just for freelancers anymore.
+Remote jobs aren’t always freelance jobs anymore.
 Remote work opportunities are found in many industries and in a wide variety of roles making remote jobs suitable to anyone.
 Plus the top remote jobs offer regular pay, health insurance and benefits, without needing to hustle for your next gig.

 The Best Remote Careers Are Not Scams

 It used to be that many remote jobs were scams.
 They were called “work from home” jobs and they targeted stay-at-home parents or people looking to make extra cash.
 Today’s remote jobs are mostly legitimate opportunities.
 Though you still need to be cautious and do your due diligence (this is true for any job posting today).

 We’ve seen more employers realize that a remote workforce is productive.
 While there are still challenges managing a distributed team, some companies have better systems and processes in place to manage remote workers.

 Working from home can be lonely.
 It can also be chaotic if you don’t have a plan for young kids.
 It also requires discipline.